neuefische/web-exercises/sessions/js-async-functions/relay-race/README.md

 ## Task

-Animate the relay runners along the race track using the `animate()` function.
+Animate the relay runners along the race track using the `animateRunner()` function.

 The first runner can start immediately after the "🏁 Start race" button was clicked.